fabell4/PySnake/README.md

 The game was originally developed using turtle graphics.
 I have modified the game to use the Pygame library for better performance and graphics within a web browser.
+Tap and swipe controls were also added to support play onm a mobile device